contact@mongoliainc.com

 Highlights

-Mongolia is ranked 23rd internationally in terms of its reserves of coal.
+Mongolia ranks 23rd globally in terms of coal reserves and 17th in coal mining.
 The largest consumer of this vast coal resource is China.
-Mongolia single-handedly supplies 30-40% of China’s coking coal demand as one of the biggest competitors in the China’s market.
+In 2023, Mongolia alone supplied 50% of China’s coking coal demand, becoming one of the leading competitors in China’s market.

 Reserves

-Throughout the country, there are 12 basins that consist of three types of coals, holding a confirmed coal reserve of 32.6b tonnes.
-The Mongolian Coal Association also reports that there are about 173b tonnes of undiscovered reserves that can be unearthed by additional geological surveys.
+Throughout the country, 15 basins consist of three types of coals, holding a confirmed coal reserve of 33.2b tonnes.
+The Mongolian Coal Association also reports about 173.5b tonnes of undiscovered reserves that additional geological surveys can unearth.

 Coal resource distribution map